geoffmunn/utility-scripts/README.md

 # Luna Classic utility scripts

-These are some Python scripts for use on the Luna Classic chain.
+These are Python scripts for use on the Luna Classic chain.
+These scripts demonsrate full independance from the TFL infrastructure.

 ## What are these?

 These scripts will help you manage wallets and make transactions on the Luna Classic chain.

 They are intended to be useful for anyone making repeated interactions across multiple wallets.

 Current functionality includes: